-Are you thinking of going to Conestoga college?
+Are you thinking of going to Conestoga College?
 You’re in the right place!
-Dominating college education in the kitchener-waterloo region, Conestoga College is a quickly growing institution.
+Dominating college education in the Kitchener-Waterloo region, Conestoga College is a quickly growing institution.
 With more than 300 skill and career-focused programs spanning one to four years, Conestoga graduates are ready to start their journey in the workplace.
-There’s so much more we want to tell you, so read along as we break down the top 6 things you should know about Conestoga college.
+There’s so much more we want to tell you, so read along as we break down the top 5 things you should know about Conestoga College.

-Conestoga College was first established in 1967 by the government of Ontario as Conestoga College of Applied Arts and Technology.
-Since then, it has continued to expand its campuses and add on to its programs, creating a skillful community of students (apart from also changing its name).
+Conestoga College was first established in 1967 by the Government of Ontario as Conestoga College of Applied Arts and Technology.
+Since then, it has continued to expand its campuses and add to its programs, creating a skillful community of students (and changing its name).
 Today, the college supports approximately 23,000 students, many of whom are international, coming from over 80 countries.
-As a leader in polytechnic education, Conestoga college plays a massive role in the success of the region’s population.
+As a leader in polytechnic education, Conestoga College plays a massive role in the success of the region’s population.
 In fact, 65% of graduates remain in the area and therefore contribute $2.3B + to the local economy.
-The college has gained such a prestigious reputation and contributed to its community so much so that more than half of adults in the Waterloo region have received training at Conestoga college.
+The college has gained such a prestigious reputation and contributed so much to its community that more than half of adults in the Waterloo region have received training at Conestoga College.
 And the numbers are only getting higher.

 2. CONESTOGA COLLEGE IS A LEADER IN RESEARCH, MANUFACTURING AND TRADES

 Conestoga has quickly gained a reputation in the fields of research, manufacturing, technology, trades and apprenticeships, and for good reason.
 With relationships with many local and national companies, graduates can be confident that they will find a job in their field.
-Small class sizes, hands-on learning and project based education give students the best experience in preparation for the workplace.
+Small class sizes, hands-on learning and project-based education give students the best experience in preparation for the workplace.
 In fact, Conestoga houses Ontario’s largest apprenticeship school.
 Additionally, the college is home to three extensive research centres.
 The Smart Manufacturing and Advanced Recycling Technologies (SMART) Centre, the Magna Centre for Supply Chain Excellence (MCSCE) and the Craig Richardson Institute of Food Processing Technology (IFPT) house state-of-the-art technology and faculty expertise to make place for student innovation and excellence.
-Conestoga’s engineering degrees have played a huge role in making the college reputable, being the only accredited engineering degrees in Ontario.

 3. CONESTOGA OFFERS CO-OPERATIVE EDUCATION

-Conestoga college offers 62 co-op programs in various programs and fields.
+Conestoga College offers 70 co-op programs in various programs and fields.
 All of the college’s degree programs, along with many diploma and certificate programs offer co-op.
-And with mandatory and optional co-op placements, you’ll be customizing your own credential to suit your goals and desires.
+And with mandatory and optional co-op placements depending on the program, you’ll be customizing your own credential to suit your goals.
 Click here to learn more about Conestoga’s co-op programs.

 4. CONESTOGA COLLEGE HAS 9 CAMPUSES

-Conestoga College has 9 campuses throughout southern Ontario, each offering unique programs and student experience.
+Conestoga College has 11 campuses throughout southern Ontario, each offering unique programs and student experience.
 Let’s start with the two newest:

 - Brantford campus for trades, community services, liberal studies and business.